 - Mentoring / befriending services

-Do not worry if what you want to do is not listed here, we work with each student to find the best opportunity for them and these are just a few examples of the internships on offer.
+Don't worry if what you would like to do is not listed here, our Workplace Learning team works with each student to find the most suitable opportunity for them and these are just some examples of what may be available.

 How to apply

-Applications must be submitted by 30th May 2017 for Autumn/Fall semester and 15th October 2017 for Spring semester.
+Applications must be submitted by 15th May 2021 for Autumn/Fall semester and 15th October 2021 for Spring.